Lido V3 Architecture

 -

-The Vault Hub serves as the coordination center between stVaults and Lido: it recognizes stVaults, tracks their total value, and ensures any minted stETH is safely backed by locked ETH + reserves enforced through OperatorGrid parameters (reserve ratio, share limits, etc.).
+The Vault Hub acts as the coordination center between stVaults and Lido.
+It recognizes vaults, tracks their total value, and ensures that any minted stETH is safely backed by locked ETH and reserves enforced through Operator Grid parameters (reserve ratio, share limits, etc.).

 -

-As validators under a vault accumulate rewards or suffer penalties, periodic reports are submitted via Lazy Oracle.
+As validators under a vault accumulate rewards or suffer penalties, periodic reports are submitted via the Lazy Oracle.
 These updates adjust the vault’s total value, locked collateral, and obligations (mint liability, fees, etc.) accordingly.

 -